RawanKhaled276/survey-form/README.md

 # Survey Form

-A responsive survey form built using HTML ,CSS and js This project is part of my web development practice to improve my front-end skills.
+A responsive survey form built using HTML ,CSS and JavaScript This project is part of my web development practice to improve my front-end skills.

 ## Live Demo